Treehouses & How Tall Walls

 (About 90% of BLSays readers are “daddies” in varying stages of paternal evolution.
 For those in the more advanced stages, we are pretty much in total synch right now, aren’t we?)

-Kid and I spruced it up for her recent “graduation party”.
+Kid and I spruced it up for her recent “high school graduation party”.
 We modified a few things and shored it up.
 A bug fell down Kid’s shirt while we were sprucing … she bout had a fit.
 I almost said “this will be here for your kids to play on” but I didn’t.

 One evening this Spring as we sat on the back porch she asked “Are you going to leave the treehouse up?”
 That did not require deep deliberation, “Absolutely”.
 “Good” she said, “I hoped you would say that.”

-I had a life before Mizzus and before Kid.
+I had a life before Blondie and before Kid.
 I’ve shared a lot of it with you over the past seven years … and will probably share more in the years to come.
-Mizzus and I will “have a life” when Kid goes off to seek her destiny.
+Blondie and I will “have a life” when Kid goes off to seek her destiny.

-There have been countless “sleep-overs” and three summer camps over the years … and Kid has never made “that call”.
+There have been countless “sleep-overs” and three summer camps over the years … and Kid has never made “the call”.

 We will get on I-70 heading east towards home … 1,700 miles away.
 Within an hour we will get “that call”.
 It will be Kid “just checking to be sure you guys are OK”.
 Did she give US wings?